 Comprehensive Liberal Studies

 The Comprehensive Liberal Studies major (CLS) offers students the opportunity to design an individual program of study that reflects the interdisciplinary nature of the liberal arts.
-Unlike the departmental majors, this major allows students to create a unique major that integrates studies in all three academic schools of the University in a coherent program with a clear intellectual focus.
+Unlike the departmental majors, this major allows students to create a unique major that integrates studies in all four academic schools of the University in a coherent program with a clear intellectual focus.

 - At least 24 of the 44 total semester hours in the major must be taken at the 300/400 level.
-These 24 upper-level semester hours must be distributed across at least two academic divisions.
+These 24 upper-level semester hours must be distributed across at least two academic schools.

 - One interdisciplinary course designated INST may be included in the major and counted either as a humanities or social sciences course.
 An INST course may not be counted in the major as a natural sciences and mathematics course.